harsha-simhadri/big-ann-benchmarks/neurips23/latitude/_latitude-m4-metal-medium.md

 TODO: streaming track
 ```

-To render the ranking table, see the analysis.ipynb notebook in the 'latitude' subdirectory.
+To render the ranking table, see this [notebook](latitude/analysis.ipynb).

 ## Disclaimers_And_Credits